 Royalty Payments: The Company has entered into agreements that provide for royalty payments based on a percentage of sales with certain minimum guaranteed amounts.
 These royalties are accrued based upon historical sales rates adjusted for current sales trends by customers.
-Royalty expense is included in cost of products sold in the accompanying unaudited condensed consolidated statements of income and amounted to \$1.7 million and \$1.8 million for the three-month periods ended July 3, 2016 and June 28, 2015, respectively.
+Royalty expense is included in cost of products sold in the accompanying unaudited condensed consolidated statements of income and amounted to \$1.9 million and \$2.3 million for the three-month periods ended January 1, 2017 and December 27, 2015, respectively, and \$5.2 million and \$6.3 million for the nine-month periods ended January 1, 2017 and December 27, 2015, respectively.

-Depreciation and Amortization: The accompanying condensed consolidated balance sheets reflect property, plant and equipment, and certain intangible assets at cost less accumulated depreciation or amortization.
+Depreciation and Amortization: The accompanying condensed consolidated balance sheets reflect property, plant and equipment, and intangible assets other than goodwill at cost less accumulated depreciation or amortization.
 The Company capitalizes additions and improvements and expenses maintenance and repairs as incurred.
 Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, which are three to eight years for property, plant and equipment, and five to twenty years for intangible assets other than goodwill.
 The Company amortizes improvements to its leased facilities over the term of the lease or the estimated useful life of the asset, whichever is shorter.

-Valuation of Long-Lived Assets and Identifiable Intangible Assets: In addition to the depreciation and amortization procedures set forth above, the Company reviews for impairment long-lived assets and certain identifiable intangible assets whenever events or changes in circumstances indicate that the carrying amount of any asset may not be recoverable.
+Valuation of Long-Lived Assets and Identifiable Intangible Assets: In addition to the depreciation and amortization procedures set forth above, the Company reviews for impairment property, plant and equipment, and intangible assets other than goodwill whenever events or changes in circumstances indicate that the carrying amount of any asset may not be recoverable.
 In the event of impairment, the asset is written down to its fair market value.